Explore Seychelles on a BUDGET

-A Solo Traveler’s Guide for Exploring Seychelles on a Budget
+A Solo Traveller’s Guide for Exploring Seychelles on a Budget

 And I did it solo.
 Yes, it cost a bit more than other countries but it was still manageable in 75,000 INR for 15 days (including flights).
 I know it might seem like a lot but it was money well spent and I definitely don’t regret going here.